davyie/MachineLearningProjects/Intent_Detection_Sinch/README.md

 The 128x128 performs very bad and it doesn't learn anything.
 256x128 learns a bit more and 512x256 gets the best correctly labelled datapoints for training data.
 With further exploration with minibatch we are able to achieve a good performance with 128x128 where the engine goes through the data sequentially rather than random.

 They are trained for 30 epochs with a batchsize of 256 and the number of batches is 1000.

+# Feedforward network with dropout matrix
+This solution contains a feedforward network with dropout matrix of the input where we replace certain embeddings.
+Additionally, we add `tanh` as activation function instead of Rectified Linear Unit.
+This gives us a performance of 0.67 which is above 0.62.
+This is the best one so far.